N & E

 Picture - "Victory of Vittoria".
 Painted by Charles and Frederick Christian Lewis.

-Napoleonic Battles - Picture of battle of Vitoria -
+Napoleonic Battles - Picture of the battle of Vitoria -

 Testimony